mistydemeo/vox_explainer_history/article.md

 They then modeled how the disease could spread from those cities if they experienced local outbreaks.
 Here are 15 of the top 50 destinations that might see outbreaks (also pay attention to the IDVI — the Infectious Disease Vulnerability Index — number.
 It’s a measure of a country’s ability to manage an infectious disease.
 Scores closer to zero mean they’re less prepared.)

-“By no means would anybody be surprised if there are more cases exported to Europe and the US,” said Boloch.
+“By no means would anybody be surprised if there are more cases exported to Europe and the US,” said Bogoch.
 “But the places that are going to have the greatest volume and number of infections exported would be to East Asian and Southeast Asian centers.”

 ## 8) When will this end?